 Any student has the right to inspect her/his own student conduct file.
-The information contained therein will be made available to the student by the Associate Dean of Students upon written request.
+The information contained therein will be made available to the student by the Assistant Dean of Students upon written request.
 After a request is received, a copy of the file (excluding other student’s personal information) will be made available within 72 hours of receiving the written request.
 No one outside the institution shall have access to the student’s records nor will Buena Vista University disclose any information from these records without the written consent of the student except in those cases permitted by FERPA.
 Students are advised that employers and graduate schools may request information on disciplinary standing.
 It is the student’s right to deny access.
-Only when a signed permission form is presented to the Associate Dean of Students will any information be made available.
-Within the University community, only those members, individually or collectively, acting in the student’s educational interest, are allowed access to records.
-It shall be the responsibility of the Associate Dean of Students to provide an explanation in writing if necessary, as to the nature and severity of any violation in which the student in question has been sanctioned when an authorized inquiry to inspect the record of any student is made.
+Only when a signed permission form is presented to the Assistant Dean of Students will any information be made available.
+Within the University community, only those members individually or collectively, acting in the student’s educational interest, are allowed access to records.
+It shall be the responsibility of the Assistant Dean of Students to provide an explanation in writing if necessary, as to the nature and severity of any violation in which the student in question has been sanctioned when an authorized inquiry to inspect the record of any student is made.

 When a student is found responsible for violating the Student Code of Conduct, a student conduct file is created.
 This file contains all the information pertinent to the disciplinary process in which the student has been involved.
 Each subsequent time a student is found responsible for violations, her/his record is used in determining sanctions.
-The records of any student contained in the disciplinary file shall be maintained by the Associate Dean of Students until three (3) years following graduation of the student from the University at which time it will be destroyed.
-In the case where the student either withdraws or is dismissed / expelled, the student’s file will be maintained permanently and may have a notation of “Withdrawn” (for withdrawal and suspension) or “Dismissal” may become a part of the student’s academic record.
+The records of any student contained in the disciplinary file shall be maintained by the Assistant Dean of Students until three (3) years following graduation of the student from the University at which time it will be destroyed.
+In the case where the student either withdraws or is dismissed/expelled, the student’s file will be maintained permanently and may have a notation of “Withdrawn” (for withdrawal and suspension) or “Dismissal” may become a part of the student’s academic record.